bgigous/flask-webdev/content/s11_users_and_user_authentication/extra.md

 User Authentication
 ==========================

-Will not use login_required decorator in this section, doesn't make sense to restrict users to plain pages (we don't have fan page yet, let's say)
+Will not use login_required decorator in this section, doesn't make sense to restrict users to plain pages (you don't have fan page yet, let's say)

 ##### how flask-login works
 1. user clicks "Log in" to navigate login page and is presented (by the handler for the URL) with the form